gabrielalao/DYODE-TEST/README.md

 # [2] Please develop a static (Not in BigCommerce) version of these mockups:

+Using Vue.js implemented provided sketch

 ## HOW TO CHECK

-- Copy the source to your local
+- Download source code to your local

 - `yarn install` to install the libraries

 - `yarn start` to check

 - You can check the UI on http://localhost:8080

 Thanks for your checking.